jnunyez/docker-vRAN-ZeroMQ/README.md

 make install
 ```

-## Configuring the venodeB
+## Configuring the vENODEB

-Some notes here on the modification of the defualt config files provided by srsLTE:
+Some notes here on the modification of the default config files provided by srsLTE:

 ### ZeroMQ